-I am a licensed counseling psychologist and eating disorders specialist with over 18 years of experience providing therapy.
-When I do therapy, I am a good fit for people with depression, anxiety, and/or eating-related concerns.
-I also enjoy working with people who are transitioning to college or graduate school, experiencing marital conflict, separation/divorce, or questions about their career and general purpose, or who are beginning the journey of parenthood.
-I generally work on weekdays between 7:30 a.m. and 2:30 p.m.
+I am a licensed counseling psychologist and eating disorders specialist with over 20 years of experience providing therapy.
+I am generally a good fit for people with depression, anxiety, and/or eating-related concerns.
+I also enjoy working with people of all ages who are experiencing life transitions and/or questions about their career, faith, or general purpose.
+I work during the day, Monday through Friday.
 My practice is convenient to Emory, Brookhaven, Buckhead, and Decatur.
 The best way to reach me is by calling/texting 404-550-7226, or emailing me at email@example.com

 On a personal note, I am married and I have three sons in elementary school.
 I am a third-degree black belt, and I enjoy the practice and therapeutic benefits of Taekwondo.
-I am actively involved in the United Methodist Church and believe faith can be a key component of healing.
+I attend Oak Grove United Methodist Church and I believe faith can be a key component of healing.
 I live in Atlanta and enjoy being outdoors, attending sporting events, and spending time with close friends and family.

 I earned my doctorate from Ball State University in Indiana and did my pre-doctoral internship at Emory University Counseling Center.
 I’m an adjunct professor in Mercer University’s Clinical Medical Psychology program.
 I have published articles in professional journals such as Eating Disorders: Journal of Treatment and Prevention, and presented at national conferences on topics related to eating disorder treatment, health, and faith.

 I believe in the power of psychotherapy to bring about desired changes.
 I practice with openness and respect for individual and cultural differences.
+I work with clients of all faith backgrounds.
 I help clients identify and meet their goals, at a relational, collaborative pace.
 Based on both personal and professional experience, I believe full recovery from eating disorders is possible.
 My style is warm and casual, and I am willing to be direct and challenge you to take steps that result in change.
 I want to help alleviate your suffering and increase the joy you experience in life.

 My integrative psychotherapy approach includes: